Lemoncode/angular4-sample-app/02 Displaying Collections/displaying-data/README.md

 ### Creating a row component

 To make some separation of concepts we will create a new component that receives a customer and shows its personal info.
-To achieve this let's start by creating a new folder inside `src/app` called `customer` and create a new `customer-summary.component.ts`:
+To achieve this let's start by creating a new folder inside `src/app` called `customer` and create a new `customer-summary.component.ts` file inside it:

 ```ts
 import { Component, Input } from '@angular/core';
 import { Customer } from '../models/customer.model';

 // We can use prefix for all our components.
 @Component({
     selector: 'app-customer-summary',